Miranda (given name)

 Miranda is a feminine given name of Latin origin, meaning "worthy of admiration", deriving the feminine name from the Latin word mirandus.
 Although it existed as a surname prior, held by, for example, Giovanni Miranda (fl.
 1566) and Juan Carreño de Miranda (born 1614), William Shakespeare originated use of the name as a forename for a character in his play The Tempest.
-In the play, the character is addressed as “Admired Miranda!
+In the play, the character is addressed as "Admired Miranda!
 Indeed the top of admiration!
-Worth what’s dearest to the world!”
+Worth what's dearest to the world!"
 People named their daughters after the Shakespearean character beginning in the 1700s.
-The moon of Uranus, Miranda, was also named after Miranda from the play.
+A moon of Uranus was also named after Miranda from the play.
 The name was more popular in the United States than elsewhere in the Anglosphere, possibly due to its similarity in sound to Amanda, a name also more common for American girls by the 1800s.
 The name declined in use after 1900 but was revived in the United Kingdom due to the popularity of the 1948 British fantasy film Miranda about a mermaid named Miranda.
 The name also increased in usage in the United States when the film began airing on television there in the 1950s.
 Other media influences also increased usage of the name through the early 2000s.
-The name has recently declined in usage in the United States due to negative associations with the satirical character Miranda Sings.